Connecticut & Sierra Leone Program

 The group also visited prominent historical and cultural sites, such as the slaving fort at Bunce Island.
 This was a first time visit for both the US teachers and the Sierra Leone teachers.
 A tour of Freetown’s historic downtown area and historic Fourah Bay College were other highlights in a busy week.

 In the final days of the workshop we traveled to Yagala, a village in the heart of the Wara Wara mountains in northern Sierra Leone.
 There we were welcomed with dancing and a group meeting, which seemed to have been attended by the entire village.
-We ended our visit there with a hike the top of the nearby Wara Wara mountain by way of a steep trail, with some scrambling up rock faces.
+We ended our visit there with a hike the top of the nearby Wara Wara mountain by way of a winding trail, which required some scrambling up the steep rock faces.
 At the summit of the mountain are the remains of an old fortified city that had been used as a refuge from the slaving parties who would raid nearby villages, looking to take captives for the slave trade.